 Many staffing agencies include travel and housing reimbursement in the negotiation process.
 Some agencies will even assist you with booking those travel arrangements.

-It is common for the staffing agency to provide some form of malpractice coverage in the contract, however, details and coverage limits may vary.
-The hospital has the option to provide your malpractice coverage, too, but the locum tenens agency will provide it if they choose not to.
-Malpractice coverage is an important part of being a locum tenens hospitalist and having an agency assist in navigating the requirements is helpful.
+It is common for the staffing agency to provide some form of malpractice coverage and tail coverage in the contract, however, details and coverage limits may vary.
+The hospital has the option to provide your malpractice coverage, too, but the locum tenens agency will provide it if they do not.
+Malpractice coverage is an important part of being a locum tenens Hospitalist and having an agency assist in navigating the requirements is helpful.
 It is important to know your obligations ahead of time as malpractice insurance can be a significant cost that may impact your decision on a particular locum tenens job.

 Working directly with a locum tenens staffing agency allows you to negotiate the rate, shift preference, start date, days off and other job details important to you.
 Locum tenens hospitalists typically earn more per hour when compared to a permanent medical position.